markharrison/doc-mcp/docs/06-mcp-auth.md

 In our example setup, the following components participate in the authentication and authorization process:

 - Microsoft Entra acts as the OAuth 2.1 Authorization Server, issuing access tokens to authenticated users.
-An access token is a cryptographically signed string that represents the user's identity and their access permissions.
-The signature ensures the token's integrity, proving it was issued by Entra and preventing forgery.

 - Visual Studio Code hosts the MCP Client, functioning as the OAuth 2.1 client.